 These factors which include self-awareness, self-discipline, and empathy, add up to a different way of being smart and they aren’t fixed at birth.

 The best news is that “emotional literacy” is not fixed early in life.
-Every parent, every teacher, every business leader, and everyone interested in a more civil society has a stake in this compelling vision of human possibility.
+Every parent, every teacher, every business leader, and everyone interested in more civil society has a stake in this compelling vision of human possibility.

 Although shaped by childhood experiences, emotional intelligence can be nurtured and strengthened throughout our adulthood with immediate benefits to our health, our relationships, and our work.